 8. Report of the Executive Committee:

-- The Secretary reported the conclusions of the Report of the Committee on Advertising Rates and Policies which had been submitted to the adopted by the Executive Committee.
+The Secretary reported the conclusions of the Report of the Committee on Advertising Rates and Policies which had been submitted to and adopted by the Executive Committee.
 (Appendix E to the official minutes.)

 9. Recommendations of the Executive Committee: